hanbei/hanbei.de/content/experience/startext.en.md

 weight = 6
 +++
 * Taught unit testing to the company
-* Designed and implemented a backup system that stores, displays and enables to search the technical documentation for waterworks and sewage works of the Berliner Wasserbetriebe.
+* Designed and implemented a document management system that stores, displays and enables to search the technical documentation for waterworks and sewage works of the Berliner Wasserbetriebe.
 Each work was enabled to store their specific plans locally, in case of unavailability of the central database.